 Opening hours: Closed on Monday, Tuesday to Sunday 09:30 ~ 18:00

 Tickets: Free of charge for under 18 years old, free of charge for the first Sunday of each month

-Suggestions: Tuesday and Sunday, the largest crowd, Wednesday and Friday during the day and night with fewer crowds.
+Wednesday and Friday are relatively less crowded.
 You can first online purchase tickets, entrance C can be preferred admission.

-Osaka Museum of Art in front of the newsstand also has tickets and museum pass (museum pass) can also be given priority from the entrance C admission.
+Osaka Museum of Art in front of the newsstand also has tickets and museum pass can also be given priority from the entrance C admission.